alessandro-gentilini/knuth-interview-2006/README.md

 I mean, I was
-dating a girl in high school who was about four and a half feet tall, I don’t remember her name any more, but I remember that she was real cute, because, I always liked short girls, because they seemed to, you know, have a good balance, they didn’t fall over as easily as tall ones, and I, being tall, I was, you know, but she was a cheerleader, and she stood on the steps of her house, and with her lips turned up, and I figured I’d got to kiss her, but I’d never done this before, how am I going to do it you know.
+dating a girl in high school who was about four and a half feet tall, I don't remember her name any more, but I remember that she was real cute, because, I always liked short girls, because they seemed to, you know, have a good balance, they didn't fall over as easily as tall ones, and I, being tall, I was, you know, but she was a cheerleader, and she stood on the steps of her house, and with her lips turned up, and I figured I'd got to kiss her, but I'd never done this before, how am I going to do it you know.

 And so I did, but I never realized how